-In the letter, Dr. Tedros Adhanom Ghebreyesus recommended that cannabis and the compounds derived from it should be rescheduled within the framework of
+At the top of 2019, the Director General of the World Health Organization sent a formal letter of recommendation to the Secretary General of the United Nations, shifting the focus onto cannabis and its associated derivatives.
+In the letter, Dr. Tedros Adhanom Ghebreyesus recommended that cannabis and the compounds derived from it should be rescheduled within the framework of international drug control.

 The proposed changes addressed several key components, including the recommendation that Cannabidiol (CBD) should be "explicitly excluded" from international control as there is "no relevant risk to public health."
 In other words, the World Health Organization Expert Committee on Drug Dependence proposed that the cannabinoid, which is non-psychoactive, be approached differently and should not be scheduled within the International Drug Control Conventions.
 As an extract of cannabis, it currently is included in the Schedule IV category stemming from the1961 UN Single Convention Narcotic Drugs where it is considered to have "particularly dangerous properties."